nandipatel/itmd442_lab2/README.md

 5. Once the terminal is open enter the following: node index.js, which will lead you to the home page

 ## Insights and Results:
 I learned html in pug format, along with some rendering features.
 I faced problems in getting pages to load, it was saying that it cannot 'GET' the page.
 I tried different method to fix the error but wasn't able to.
 In the end, I added code to the pages, but they didn't load, so I wasn't able to test much.
+I think I missed a couple of steps, in the backend from getting, the application from working.

 ## References:
 #### Had errors, used this website to get started on the basics of pug: